 If a leadership-level career in education appeals to you and you can commit to the time, effort, and cost involved in earning a doctorate in education, do your research to find a school and program that are perfect for you.
 The rewards are well worth it.

-- Week, Applications on the Rise, by Alison Damast
+Business Week, Business PhD Applications on the Rise, by Alison Damast

-- Week, Briding the Faculty Gap, by Alison Damast
+Business Week, Briding the Business Faculty Gap, by Alison Damast

-- U.S. Bureau of Labor Statistics, Beyond Supply and Demand: Assessing the Job Market, by Elka Jones
+U.S. Bureau of Labor Statistics, Beyond Supply and Demand: Assessing the PhD Job Market, by Elka Jones